 King cobras will breed between January and April.
 To find a mate the male will follow chemical signals that the female emits.
 When he finds one he will rub alongside her until she becomes receptive to mating.

 After mating the female will build a nest.
 They are one of the only snakes which have been observed to do this.
-This nest forms a mound and is constructed of twigs and leaves.
+This nest is a mound constructed of twigs and leaves.
 The female will deposit up to 50 eggs into the nest.
 Inside the nest the sticks and leaves break down producing heat.
-She vigorously defends this nest against predators for 60-days when the first young hatch.
+She vigorously defends this nest against predators for 60-days until the first young hatch.
 At this point the mother leaves.
-If she did not eat at that time she may devour her young.
+If she did not eat in this time she may devour her young.

 The young are equipped with venom as potent as the adults from the first day and are left to fend for themselves.